se-sic/coronet/README.md

     * **Note**: For each type of network that can be built, only the applicable part of the given vector of names is respected.
     * **Note**: For the edge attributes `"pasta"` and `"synchronicity"`, the project configuration's parameters `pasta` and `synchronicity` need to be set to `TRUE`, respectively (see below).
 - `edges.for.base.artifacts`
-    * Controls whether edges should be drawn between authors for being involved in committing to the base artifact
+    * Controls whether edges should be drawn between authors for being involved in authoring commits to the base artifact.
+This parameter does not have any effect if the base artifact was filtered beforehand (e.g., when `commits.filter.base.artifact == TRUE`, or, when `commits.filter.untracked.files == TRUE` and `artifact == FILE`; all of these options can be configured in the `ProjectConf`; warning: `commits.filter.base.artifact` and `commits.filter.untracked.files` are `TRUE` by default).
     * [*`TRUE`*, `FALSE`]
 - `simplify`
     * Perform edge contraction to retrieve a simplified network